lHunniche/LEO-portfolio1/README.md

 Only thing it does is wait for a button press.
 Following a button press it runs the "swap_state.py" script, and then waits for another press.

 Everything is started with the "start_whole_thing.sh" script.

+WARNING: Assignment asks that the Green LED is on from the start.
+This solution, however, starts with the Red light turned on.